ratfactor/ziglings/README.md

 # ziglings

-Welcome to `ziglings`.
+Welcome to `ziglings`!
 This project contains a series of incomplete exercises.
 By completing the exercises, you learn how to read and write [Zig](https://ziglang.org/) code.